Emilicos/FE-Compfest-Challenge/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can start by downloading or cloning this reporsitory

+Downloading this reporsitory could be made happened by:
+1. Clicking on the green button "Code"
+2. Download ZIP File
+3. You can unzip the folder afterwards
+4. You can start the react application by using the method below!

+PS.
+If npm start didn`t work on the terminal, you can do

+### `npm install`

+It will install all the necessary packages.

 ## Available Scripts